garado/awesome-keynav/.github/README.md

 - Pressing enter "clicks" the button
 - Pressing (shift+)tab cycles between areas

-- Areas can be laid out in a grid
+- Navitems in an area can be laid out in a grid
   - The habit widget is laid out in a grid formation with each habit having its own area
   - There, I prefer hjkl to move up, down, left, right through items in the grid
   - I also prefer that tab ignores subareas in the grid (exercise, read, etc) so it doesn't cycle between them